We want to make sure we don’t push China into a corner and China wants to make sure it doesn’t push us into a corner. That’s the real story of 2034.

-I learned about the geopolitical thriller 2034 from Wired which, starting from 26th of January, has published an exclusive excerpt, the first six chapters of the book.
-Its excellent writing was enthralling, so I pre-ordered the Audible version.
-On the morning of March 9th the audiobook was automatically downloaded on my phone and, as I had already read almost half, I finished listening to it on the very day of its launch.
-We’re living extraordinary times indeed!
+I learned about the geopolitical thriller 2034 from Wired, which published an exclusive excerpt, the first six chapters of the book, on January 26.
+The excellent writing intrigued me, so I pre-ordered the Audible version.
+On the morning of March 9, the audiobook automatically downloaded to my mobile, and since I had already read almost half of it, I finished listening to it the same day it was released.
+Extraordinary times indeed!

-Although the focus of the 2034 action is the South China Sea, its decisive impulses stem from Washington, Beijing, Tehran and New Delhi.
-Secondary plots pass through places such as the Barents Sea, Yokosuka Naval Base, Taipei, Quantico, Isfahan, Bandar Abbas and Strait of Hormuz.
-Initially, the events narrated by the two authors were to be located in the distant future of 2050 or so, but as the work on the book progressed, they realized that a number of things are already reality, so the action was placed very close to present, in 2034.
+Though the South China Sea is at the center of the action in 2034, pivotal impulses come from Washington, Beijing, Tehran, and New Delhi.
+Secondary plots include the Barents Sea, Yokosuka Naval Base, Taipei, Quantico, Isfahan, Bandar Abbas, and the Strait of Hormuz.
+Originally, the events narrated by the two authors were supposed to take place in the distant future of 2050 or so, but as work on the book progressed, they realized that a number of things were already reality, so the action was set very close to the present, in 2034.

-Very interesting figures in the book include Chinese Admiral Lin Bao, a Security Adviser to the White House, Dr. Sandeep Chowdhury and Qassem Farshad, a General of the Iranian Revolutionary Guards.
-Chinese Defense Minister Chiang, Zhao Leji, a member of the Chinese political bureau, and Indian Admiral Anand Patel are also characters who stick to memory.
+Very interesting characters are Chinese Admiral Lin Bao, a security advisor to the White House, Dr. Sandeep Chowdhury and Qassem Farshad, a general of the Iranian Revolutionary Guards.
+Chinese Defense Minister Chiang, Zhao Leji, a member of China’s Political Bureau, and Indian Admiral Anand Patel are also memorable figures.